 We met with Vicki and hired her on the spot.
 I did suffer from Hyperemesis Gravidarum (HG) again and irritable uterus but thankfully the HG wasn’t as bad this time around.
 I started medicating the day I found out I was pregnant and that made a big difference.
 I was able to function a little better.

 Matt and I read everything we could about labour, birth and VBAC.
-We practised our hypnobirthing, we read more then practised more and asked a million and one questions during and after completing our Hypnobirthing Australia course and then we practised some more.
+We practised our hypnobirthing, we read more then practised more and asked a million and one questions during and after completing our Hypnobirthing course and then we practised some more.
 I printed positive birth affirmations and hung them around our home.
 I made up a positive vision board and also had it hung up in the living room to look at and read every day.
-I listened to my Hypnobirthing Australia Surge of the Sea relaxation tracks every single day and every night as I drifted off to sleep.
+I listened to my Hypnobirthing tracks every single day and every night as I drifted off to sleep.

 I was preparing for any birth to be able to handle any situation that may be thrown at me.
 Vicki was there to support both Matt and I and their roles were both very different but yet so important.